 We're lucky to live in a period where modern design is a melting pot of different styles, and with so many creative options at our disposal, it’s useful to look back through history and see where and why some of these styles originated.
 In this article, we will look at four retro design styles and the key features that have allowed them to stand the test of time.

 Since the first caveman made a handprint on the cave wall we have drawn influence from what has come before us, over time evolving and expanding design concepts beyond recognition.
 Here are some retro design styles to provide inspiration for your own designs.

 1. Art Nouveau (1890 – 1910)

 Art Nouveau was a movement inspired by nature and organic forms.
 This style resisted using hard, straight edges and embraced curves and flowing lines found in plant life and floral structures.
 Art nouveau also incorporated a lot of earthy secondary colors to further associate itself with nature.
 The movement caught on so successfully that it not only encompassed design, but fashion, architecture, furniture and utensils.

 - Highly decorative, often employing the use of frames and floral themes.

 - Earthy and pastel colors.
 Purples, Pinks, oranges etc.

 2. Dada (1915 – 1923)

 Dadaism was a European avant-garde movement born out of a negative reaction to World War I. The Dada style focuses on a rejection of reason and logic, a key motif being the destruction and re-creation of mediums.
-This resulted in a heavy use of collage and mismatched elements.
-Tired of stale conventional art, Dadaists wanted to invoke a feeling of energy and movement.
-For this reason black and red colors were used extensively, creating attention-grabbing designs through use of contrast.
+This resulted in heavy use of collage and mismatched elements.
+Tired of the stale conventional art, Dadaists wanted to invoke a feeling of energy and movement.
+For this reason, black and red colors were used extensively, creating attention-grabbing designs through the use of contrast.